 NAACOS is pleased to see CMS propose multiple changes which overall will create fairer, more accurate financial benchmarks for ACOs.
 NAACOS has long advocated for several of these policies.
 In particular, we appreciate that CMS has responded to requests to address the cap on risk score growth over an ACO's five-year agreement period and the "rural glitch," where ACOs no longer benefit from the regional adjustment when lowering the spending of their assigned patients and thus lowering regional spending.
-While neither of these concerns are solved in this proposed rule, CMS does take steps to mitigate the negative effects of both policies.
+While neither of these concerns are solved in this proposed rule, CMS does take steps to mitigate the negative impact of both policies.
+Additionally, we appreciate that CMS acknowledges the "ratchet effect" with proposals to update benchmarks using an Accountable Care Prospective Trend and adding back ACOs' shared savings when calculating the benchmark for new agreement periods.
+Overall,

-We greatly appreciate that CMS acknowledges the "ratchet effect" with proposals to update benchmarks using an Accountable Care Prospective Trend and adding back ACOs' shared savings when calculating the benchmark for new agreement periods.
-Overall, NAACOS believes the net impact of the proposed rule will help encourage ACO participation, although we have concerns about the unintended consequences of some of the proposed changes and offer mitigating solutions below.
+NAACOS believes the net impact of the proposed rule will help encourage ACO participation, although we have concerns about the unintended consequences of some of the proposed changes and offer mitigating solutions below.

 NAACOS requests that CMS allow current ACOs to opt into certain financial changes beginning in 2024.
 All of the proposed changes to MSSP's financial methodology are limited to new agreements that start in 2024.
 Of the current 483 MSSP ACOs, 206 (43 percent) started new agreements in 2022 and would have to wait until 2027 to see any of the proposed changes.
 Few ACOs would benefit from the proposed changes and existing ACOs would have to go through the onerous process of early renewing.
 To encourage ACO growth and recognize challenges existing ACOs are facing with the financial methodology polices, CMS should grant current ACOs the option to opt into these changes sooner.
-CMS allowed ACOs to move into the Pathways structure in 2019 by simply modifying existing contracts; we feel CMS could make a similar allowance for these policies, if finalized.